jayD03/XeroTestProject/README.md

 How to run:
 - Tests located path: XeroTestProject\Tests.
 - Tests will be appeared in the Test Explorere and just select the test and hit the run button.
+- If you want to use a different user account make sure to change the credentials and Security questions and answers in the "AddBankAcountTest".

 Future Improvements:
 - Data parcing via test Data table insted hard code in the project.